 - Understanding of the law - most of us who do not have legal training do not fully understand personal injury law regarding liability or negligence.
-Insurance companies can capitalize on this lack of understanding and hope to get you to accept part of the blame that would reduce your potential settlement.
+Insurance companies can capitalize on this lack of understanding and hope to get you to accept part of the blame, reducing your potential settlement.

 - You are under stress - accidents in which you suffer an injury are a strain on you and your entire family.
 While coping with your injuries, your bills also pile up, placing you under more stress.
 Insurers know that you may be more likely to settle for less than an attorney would advise you is a good settlement simply to get some of the bills paid off.

 Remember, once you have accepted a settlement offer, the insurance company is off the hook permanently.
 No longer do they have to worry about your losses, regardless of how those losses may place a burden on you and your family.

 Contact a Personal Injury Law Firm

 Whether you are a victim of an accident that, through no fault of your own, resulted in an injury, or a family member was seriously injured or died in an accident, contact legal help so you can recover financially.